 Nuts – Peanuts, other nuts such as almonds or walnuts when bought in bulk

-Big packages or family packs usually provide much better value for cost than small containers or bags.
-Look out for the unit price which tells you the exact cost per pound, liter etc. This makes it easy to compare between products and choose the cheapest option.
+Big packages or family packs usually provide much better value for the cost than small containers or bags.
+Look out for the unit price which tells you the exact cost per pound, liter etc. This makes it easy to compare products and choose the cheapest option.

 Look for the bulk section of your grocery store or maybe there’s even an entire bulk food store nearby?
 These places let you load up on items such as oats, rice, pasta, nuts or seeds for a very good price since you’re not buying for packaging or a brand name.

 Simple doesn’t have to mean boring.
 Make starches your base and experiment with simple but flavorful ingredients and spices.
 Not stuffing your recipes with too many ingredients will make things easier on your digestion, too.
-Think of baked potatoes with homemade ketchup, roasted pumpkin with guacamole or banana ice cream.
+Think of baked potatoes with homemade sugar-free ketchup, roasted pumpkin with guacamole or banana ice cream.
 Sounds delicious, right?